|

 BLAMB: We went in separate ambulances to Sunnybrook hospital.
 And were a few stalls apart in the emergency room.

-"space diseases" and "biofilters".
+In the stall between us, a guy was being questioned by a doctor about his condition and the patient was mumbling about "space diseases" and "biofilters".
 After lying on the stretcher for about half an hour, I was given the once-over and allowed to leave.
 I saw that the guy had wired himself up with car batteries and wires and duct tape to create his home biofilter.

 Laura was in the end stall and things weren't going well.
 She wasn't allowed to have painkillers until they'd fully assessed her injuries and the intern who took her blood was having a difficult time and there was blood splattered on the wall.